 13 & 14 60 min 70 min 5

 11 & 12 50 min 60 min 4

 U9 & 10 50 min 50 min 4

 Failure to complete a match, or a team leaving the field during play, will result in forfeiture.
 No team that has forfeited a game will be declared a wild card or group winner.
 The team winning by forfeit will be awarded one goal, or remaining team will have the score recorded at the time of walk off (whichever is higher).
 The opponent’s score will be zero.
 This score will be the official score in case goal differential is necessary.
 The Tournament Officials reserve the right to decide all matters concerning a forfeit.
 A team must have 7 eligible players to start a game for 11v11, 5 for 9v9, and 4 for 7v7.
 A team will be required to forfeit if they do not have the minimum number of players 10 minutes after the scheduled start time of the match.

 Scores will be posted as quickly as possible on the website and on charts at the Complex Headquarters.
 Coaches should report any discrepancies to Headquarters prior to their next game.
 Scores are reported to Headquarters by the Field Marshal and Referee game card.

-TIE BREAKERS IN QUARTER-FINAL, SEM-FINAL OR FINAL GAMES:
+TIE BREAKERS IN QUARTER-FINAL, SEMI-FINAL OR FINAL GAMES:

 1. Two ten minute overtime periods will be played to completion.
-(U11-U18)
+(U11-U19)